 Filling out an NBN™ pre-order is exactly like any other broadband order, so you'll need to supply all the information required to supply you with a service according to our Customer Relationship Agreement including a valid installation address, current contact information and valid payment details.
 Billing for your pre-ordered service will not commence until the service is installed and/or activated.

 Once your pre-order is lodged, you'll receive a reference number on-screen and in a confirmation email sent the email address you supplied in your pre-order.
-You'll need this reference number to, so it's important to keep it in a safe place.
+You'll need this reference number to check on the status of your pre-order, so it's important to keep it in a safe place.

 What should I do if I need to change or cancel my NBN™ pre-order?